 Extreme participation policy:

-of the risk and participate within their abilities.
+Some classes within the PED department require a more intense form of activity or have a higher risk of injury.
+Students who take these classes must be aware of the risk and participate within their abilities.
 Students are responsible for any medical costs related to accidental injuries while participating in these classes.

 Injuries during participation:

 If a student is injured during class, and is not severe,

 - Students may contact University Health Services Primary Care at 989-774-6591 or go to Foust 200 for assistance between 8:30 a.m. and 4:30 p.m.

 - If the injured person is unable to transport him or herself for treatment, phone CMU Police at 989-774-3081 for on-site assistance.
 Faculty and staff members should NOT attempt to transport the injured student.

 CMU does not carry any type of insurance coverage for students in the event of accidental injury.